arangodb/docs-hugo/site/content/3.11/arangograph/deployments/private-endpoints.md

    configured in ArangoGraph.
 Otherwise, the service name cannot be verified.
    {{< /warning >}}
    ![ArangoGraph AWS Private Endpoint Configure Principals](../../../images/arangograph-aws-endpoint-configure-principals.png)
-6. Enter one or more alternate DNS names.
-This step is optional, you can add or change them later.
+6. Configure custom DNS names.
+This step is optional and disabled by default, you can also add or change them later from the summary view.
    Click **Next** to continue.
+   {{< info >}}
+   By default, your private endpoint is available to all VPCs that connect to it at `https://<endpoint_id>-pe.arangodb.cloud` with the well-known certificate.
+   If the custom DNS is enabled, you will be responsible for the DNS of your private endpoints.
+   {{< /info >}}
    ![ArangoGraph AWS Private Endpoint Alternate DNS](../../../images/arangograph-aws-private-endpoint-dns.png)
 7. Confirm that you want to use a private endpoint for your deployment by clicking **Confirm Settings**.